k-giannou/So_long/README.md

 ```bash
 ./so_long heart.ber
 ````
-Move with AWSD, use esq to close the window.
+Move with AWSD, use ESC to close the window.

 ## LIIBFT
 Is my library.a which includes usefull functions I can use for this project.